hanlab-SNU/MicroPredict/README.md

-MicroImpute
+MicroPredict
 ===================

 Introduction
 ------------
-`MicroImpute` is a R package for imputing whole metagenomic shotgun sequencing abundance data using the 16S amplicon sequencing abundance data.
+`MicroPredict` is a R package for imputing whole metagenomic shotgun sequencing abundance data using the 16S amplicon sequencing abundance data.

 Installation
 ------------